10 Best Business Ideas With Low Investment for 2026

-1. Dropshipping E-commerce Store
+1. Niche Dropshipping E-commerce Store

 Success Stories: Several companies have leveraged dropshipping to build thriving businesses.
 Wayfair, a major home goods retailer, initially started as a dropshipper.
 Bluecrate.com found success selling gadgets and unique products through the dropshipping model.
 Inspireuplift is a trending product dropshipping platform, and Notebook Therapy carved out a successful niche in Asian stationery using the same method.